 Hue is a romantic imperial city of Vietnam that has a more traditional and slower living pace.
 When dreaming about Hue, people usually think of a peaceful town that offers only some subtle celebration.
 But no, Hue is among the best places to celebrate Tet, with many activities related to the old Imperial Family, such as reenactments, traditional games, dances and performance, all located within the Citadel.
 One of the most remarkable moments will be watching the fireworks above the city of old.

 Check this article for the ease of transportation to Hue and start your discovery!

 Experience the Well-Preserved Traditions of Hue

-Food and Drink in the Tet of Hue
+Food and Drink During Tet in Hue